Mum jailed over 'sadistic' knife attack

 Adams, 19, of Brindlefield, Wigton, admitted wounding with intent to cause grievous bodily harm.

-Mr Berwick, then aged 17 and now 18, told police he felt his lung "pop and squirt" while bleeding from chest wounds following the attack on the night of 29 July.
+Mr Bewick, then aged 17 and now 18, told police he felt his lung "pop and squirt" while bleeding from chest wounds following the attack on the night of 29 July.

 He suffered a collapsed lung, injuries to his upper arm, leg and hand, and was treated in hospital for "potentially life-threatening" injuries after fleeing the property and seeking help from a neighbour.